 Names of graduates will appear on the diplomas as they appear on academic records.
-To change your first name or surname you must fill out a Name Change form, bring original supporting documentation, and submit it to the One Stop Service Center (Dining Hall, Room 128).
+To change your first name or surname you must fill out a Name Change form.

 Financial obligations to the college should be cleared before graduation.
 Nonpayment of fees will result in the withholding of transcripts, diplomas and certifications.